1535 Observatory Drive, Madison, WI 53706

 - Narrative and foodways

 Based in Madison, Wisconsin, Mrill Ingram is Participatory Action Research Scientist at UW-Madison working on sustainable and integrated agricultural systems.
 She is also pursuing research on environmental art–science collaboration.
-She has a forthcoming book with Temple University Press, “Loving Orphaned Space, the art and science of belonging to Earth.”
+She has a 2022 book with Temple University Press, “Loving Orphaned Space, the art and science of belonging to Earth.”
 It’s a geographer’s take on the enormous amount of overlooked and abused space around us and a call to recognize the undervalued labor, especially art-science collaborations, creating new ways humans occupy those spaces and negotiate being citizens of Earth.
 She also has a 2013 co-authored book from MIT Press on the use of narrative analysis to understand grassroots environmental action.

 Mrill combines research and practice in a career dedicated to understanding environmental issues.
 Her research interests include sustainable agriculture, environmental networks, human-nonhuman relationships, and participatory research.
 Previously, Mrill was web editor for The Progressive magazine, a curator for Upworthy and edited the journal Ecological Restoration for the University of Wisconsin-Madison Arboretum.
 She also worked with the Farley Center for Peace, Justice and Sustainability promoting land access and technology support to new and overlooked farmers, and worked as Sustainability Research Scientist with the Environmental Resources Center at UW-Madison where she did research and outreach on issues related to agricultural sustainability.
 She has also written about science as a journalist, and worked as an educator and editor with the Arizona-Sonora Desert Museum in Tucson, and with Bottle Biology project at UW-Madison.